usama1095/HappyNewYear2026-wish-creation/README.md

 # 🎆 Happy New Year 2026 – Wish Creation & Sharing SaaS 🎉

+## 🚀 How It Works

+1. User enters a name

+2. App generates wishes with that name

+3. A shareable URL is created

+4. Anyone opening the link sees personalized wishes

+5. Clickable cards show cute messages & images

 A cute, interactive, SaaS-style web app that lets users create personalized New Year wishes, share them via a link, and spread joy with animations, cards, and love ❤️

 Check it out live: [🌐 View Live](http://officialranausama.me/HappyNewYear2026-wish-creation)